Updated: Aug 22

-I travelled frequently and one thing that I looked for when in other countries is their local food.
+One of the things that I looked for when travelling is the local food.
 I will ask the locals what are nice, special or uniquely local.
 Some "fear" food will be mentioned occasionally (locals like to challenge foreigners to their "specialties") and I will give them a try if I have the opportunity.

 In this post, I will clarify on the so-called "weird" food that can be found in Singapore and introduce them to foreign travellers at the same time.
-They are not really "weird" but more "dare" for both locals and travellers.
+They are not really "weird" but probably more "dare" for travellers.
 I will include locations that are in popular tourist spots so it will be easier to find them for those who are daring to try.

 Below are 11 Singapore delicacies that are deeply rooted in the island nation.
-I excluded those "dare" food that are imported from overseas, such as fish sperms, live octopus tentacles, puffer fish meat, etc., as they are usually served in restaurants, not of local characteristics and quite expensive.
-Most travellers would not be able to try them unless in a group of at least 3 or 4 daring eaters so as not to waste the food.
+I excluded "dare" food that are imported from overseas, such as fish sperms, live octopus tentacles, puffer fish meat, etc, as they are usually served in restaurants, not of local characteristics and can be quite expensive.
+Most travellers would not be able to try them unless they are in a group of at least 3 or 4 daring eaters so as not to waste the food.

 1. Chicken Feet

 This item tops most weird food lists.
 Quite a number of articles cited chicken feet as the weirdest food and they are chewy with no meat.
 Those claws also look ugly and intimidating to most people, especially when they imagined the environment where those feet are stepping on.
 Funny, don't chicken eat, sleep and fight one other in that same environment?